Elementary and Secondary School Emergency Relief Fund: Use of funds

 The federal government provided guidance through the U.S. Department of Education on how state and local education agencies (school districts) should use the relief funds.
 Recognizing that school districts have unique needs, the guidance provided wide flexibility on how funds could be spent, through twelve broad areas of uses.
 Approved uses include addressing local needs, approved uses through previous non-relief federal funding, and using funds to maintain staffing levels.

 Due to the broad guidance of acceptable use of funds, studies have shown public school districts have spent relief dollars on a wide array of initiatives from increasing staff sizes, building new or renovating current buildings, providing stipends and bonuses to staff, technology, and student mental health.

 However, because of the broad acceptable use of funds, some school districts have received criticism for using relief funds on projects that do not relate to learning loss or the pandemic.
 Notably, a school district in Wisconsin used 80% of their relief funds to construct new football fields with synthetic turf and another in Texas spent funds on an urban bird sanctuary.
 The federal government is also aware of fraud in the ESSER program.
 Due to the large amount of funds and lack of specified uses, fraud is a concern and questions have been raised for private contracts.
-The Metro Nashville Public Schools paid for a $14 million dollar contract with relief funding to a newly created private entity.
-In the contract, federal funds were used to build a two-page website with basic pandemic information at the cost of nearly $2 million dollars.
+The Metro Nashville Public Schools paid for a $14 million contract with relief funding to a newly created private entity.
+In the contract, federal funds were used to build a two-page website with basic pandemic information at the cost of nearly $2 million.
 Additional purchases in the contract paid over $4,000 an hour to an employee for information technology services.

 The White House chief coordinator of for stimulus spending told journalists that "There is no question that immense fraud took place", in relation to the federal relief programs, though state education agencies have provided some oversight of the funding by having to approve school district funding plans before money has been spent.
 Even with this oversight, reports have published multiple spending items that have little relation to the pandemic or learning loss, including budgeting relief funds on walk-in coolers, retractable bleachers, administrator travel, and imitation cash and coins.